illera88/Ponce/README.md

 Ponce works with both x86 and x64 binaries in IDA 6.8 and IDA 6.9x.
 Installing the plugin is as simple as copying the appropiate files from the [latest builds](https://github.com/illera88/Ponce/tree/master/latest_builds) to the ```plugins\``` folder in your IDA installation directory.

 ## OS Support
-Ponce works on Windows, Linux and OS natively!
+Ponce works on Windows, Linux and OSX natively!

 ## Use cases
 - **Exploit development**: Ponce can help you create an exploit in a far more efficient manner as the exploit developer may easily see what parts of memory and which registers you control, as well as possible addresses which can be leveraged as ROP gadgets.